did:me Method Specification (v1)

 Definition:

-A non-authoritative P-256 Data Integrity Proof for compatibility with ZK systems, Apple Secp256r1 flows, and DI verifiers.
+A non-authoritative P-256 Data Integrity Proof over the compact currentCore commitment, for compatibility with Apple Secp256r1 flows, DI verifiers, and proof systems that consume CID commitments.

 Used for: